Boston bombings: Have we (finally) ended the tourniquet debate?

 Well, our mutually-held “conclusions” formed from afar (and less than 24 hours after the event) were clearly correct.

-Yesterday, the Associated Press ran an article which detailed how responders and ordinary citizens used “belts, shirts, and other materials” to stem the worst of the bleeding “in fast-acting bids to prevent major blood loss, shock and death.”
+The Associated Press ran an article which detailed how responders and ordinary citizens used “belts, shirts, and other materials” to stem the worst of the bleeding “in fast-acting bids to prevent major blood loss, shock and death.”

 “Without a doubt, tourniquets were a difference-maker and saved lives.”
 Joseph Blansfield, Boston Medical Center’s trauma program manager said in that AP article.